 ADOS is one tool towards a diagnosis and it worked well for us but may not help for others, many kids perform very differently one day to the next and in different settings.

 The ADOS classification includes a comparison score, this is so the results can be compared with children of the same age that don’t have communication difficulties.

 Ask questions to the professional carrying out your assessment, they are best placed to explain what they are doing and what their report means.

 How long does it take to get an autism diagnosis

-Every diagnosis journey is different.
+I wish there was a straightforward answer to this but every diagnosis journey is different.
 Also the standard route is likely to be different depending on where you live.
 For many reasons its not possible to give you an accurate timescale.
-However I can tell you it took us 11 months from initial speech referral to diagnosis of 11 months.
+However I can tell you it took us 11 months from initial speech referral to diagnosis.
 Just based on discussions with other parents and various autism Facebook groups I would say the average wait is between 1-2 years for an early years diagnosis.

 You may also find my posts about Early Years help, using visual aids and speech and language useful.
-You can also get my free quick guide to challenging behaviour when you sign up to my monthly newsletter here.
+You can also get my free guide to top 11 autism therapies for young children when you sign up to my monthly newsletter here.